 To help your bones, fill your plate with low-fat dairy, whole grains, fruits, vegetables and lean protein.

 Q and A

-Charlyn Fargo is a registered dietitian with Hy-Vee in Springfield, Ill., and a spokesperson for the Illinois Academy of Nutrition and Dietetics.
+Charlyn Fargo is a registered dietitian with SIU Med School in Springfield, Illinois.
 For comments or questions, contact her at [email protected] or follow her on Twitter @NutritionRD.
-To find out more about Charlyn Fargo and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.
+To find out more about Charlyn Fargo and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com

 Photo credit: ReadyElements at Pixabay